loyjoy/welcome/documentation/introduction/HOMEVIEW.md

 ### Stories widget

-Through stories, you can get even closer to your customers.
-Insert small video sequences to inform customers or to bring a product closer to them, for example.
+Through stories, you can create exciting insights for your customers.
+Provide enjoyable content by adding small video sequences in form of stories to your Home View.

 <p align="center">
   <img src="stories_widget.png" alt="Stories widget" title="Stories widget" width="300"/>